evanhackett/stuff-you-should-know/README.md

   * Epic and hilarious!
 * [The Most Important Software Innovations](https://dwheeler.com/innovation/innovation.html)
 * Fred Brooks - No Silver Bullet - Essence and Accident in Software Engineering
+  * it's just referenced so often, even still today, that I think everyone should read it
 * Liu, Lu, Musuvathi, Nath - What bugs cause production cloud incidents?
 * Leveson, Turner - Investigation of Therac-25 Accidents
 * Niklaus Wirth - A Plea For Lean Software